2024 World Series: Yankees

 Despite losing in five games, the Yankees had more hits, more home runs, more stolen bases, and more walks over the course of the series.
 On the pitching side, they allowed far fewer base runners and held a lower ERA than the Dodgers.
-New York even outscored Los Angeles through nine innings throughout the five games, largely due to the fact that Game 4 was a lopsided win for the Yankees as Dodgers decided to go with a bullpen game, and effectively conceded the game late.
+New York even outscored Los Angeles through nine innings throughout the five games.
 The Yankees, however, also played poor defense throughout the series compared to the Dodgers, which was highlighted by the five-run fifth inning in Game 5 that saw New York not convert three routine plays into outs.
 New York baseball sportswriter Bill Madden would call the Yankees 2024 World Series loss one of the worst in franchise history, while fellow New York sportswriter Joel Sherman referred to the series as a dark cloud over the Aaron Boone and Aaron Judge era, who fell to 1-7 to non-AL Central teams in the postseason since 2017.

+The New York Mets outbid the Yankees for Juan Soto's services in the off-season.

 In the lead-up to the series, Dodgers' scouts told their players to put the ball in play and make the Yankees execute (this in reference to New York's sloppy defense throughout the season).
 Summarizing it, Jeff Passan of ESPN noted that although the Dodgers "scored 25 runs to the Yankees' 24 ... the Dodgers won the World Series in convincing fashion, over five games, because they were better in close contests and more fundamentally sound."